ruhui0806/dev-academy-2023-exercise/README.md

 After installation, open the Docker.

+By default the application will run on localhost:3001.
+Make sure no program is running on port 3001 when you run the application in Docker.

-Then in the terminal, go to the server folder, and run the following command:
+In the terminal, go to the server folder, and run the following command:

+    npm run build:ui
     docker compose up --build

-By default the application will run on localhost:3001: http://localhost:3001/
+Now the application is running on: http://localhost:3001/.

 <br>